CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 By Nehal Aggarwal, Editor

-pregnant woman holding photo of ultrasound
+pregnant woman looking at ultrasound image

-Image: Intarapong | Shutterstock
+Image: Auttapol Tatiyarat | Shutterstock

 What Is a Nuchal Translucency Ultrasound?

-The nuchal translucency ultrasound (also known as the NT scan or nuchal fold scan) is an optional prenatal test you can get in your first trimester, though it’s recommended by experts in conjunction with non-invasive prenatal testing (NIPT) for more accurate results (more on this below).
+The nuchal translucency ultrasound (also known as the NT scan or nuchal fold scan) is an optional prenatal test you can get in your first trimester, though it’s often recommended by experts in conjunction with non-invasive prenatal testing (NIPT) for more accurate results (more on this below).
 The nuchal translucency scan looks at and measures the fluid behind baby’s neck and under their skin via ultrasound, explains Rachel Blair Danis, MD, a reproductive endocrinologist and ob-gyn with RMA of New York.
 Essentially, this measurement is used to assess baby’s chances of having genetic or chromosomal abnormalities, such as trisomy 21 (also known as Down Syndrome and congenital malformations, such as heart defects and skeletal issues.

 Nuchal Translucency Screening vs. NIPT